badrex/rdf2text/NLGenX/README.md

 To use the module for generating datasets (either training or dev):

-1. For flat sequence in the source side
+For flat sequences in the source side
 ```
 python generate_dataset.py \
   -path ../challenge_data_train_dev/train \